Goal 8: Policies, processes and practices

 Employment practice equivalent rights outsourcing

-We have a clear policy on guaranteeing equivalent rights of workers when outsourcing activities to third parties.
+We have a clear policy on guaranteeing equivalent rights of workers (reviewed in 2024) when outsourcing activities to third parties.
 This can be seen in Sections 21 and 22 of our General Terms of Business that ensures that all outsourced suppliers benefit from the same terms and conditions of the University with regard to equal opportunities and employment rights.

 Our affiliation to the Living Wage Foundation sand Workers Rights Consortium ensures equivalent right of pay and guarantees worker’s rights when outsourcing our activities (see Working with others section).